Teaching Drama via Skype, Zoom or a similar App

 Things to consider.

-When offering Skype lessons to students, parents will need to email you their permission.
+When offering online lessons to students, parents will need to email you their permission.

 Sessions should be held in a public area of the house and preferably through a parent Skype account.
 This is important to point out to parents.
 A parent should be present throughout the lesson or within earshot.

 Protect yourself by restricting your profile so that it does not automatically accept contact requests.
-Send your Skype address to the parents prior to the student’s first lesson.
-(Please see below)
+Send your Skype address / Zoom invite to the parents prior to the student’s first lesson.
+Use a password for Zoom and a virtual waiting room to ensure no one can enter your Zoom meeting that has not recieved an invite.

-Use a business-like profile picture and establish a serious and professional manner when using Skype.
+Use a business-like profile picture and establish a serious and professional manner when teaching online.
 Keep language professional at all times.

 Dress smartly and use a neutral background, you can buy pop up screens online and cost between £32.00 and £45.00.
 It could be a worthwhile investment.
 However a plain uncluttered wall would work just as well or blur the background.